 When more people are entrusting their personal information to cloud services than ever before and data breaches have never been more prevalent, the European Union draws a hard line in the sand with the GDPR.
 But even though the regulation is far-reaching, it's light on specifics.
 Unclear guidance makes GDPR compliance a challenge for organizations like yours.

-Europe's history of data protection laws dates back 70 years.
+History of the GDPREurope's history of data protection laws dates back 70 years.
 The GDPR was inspired by the 1950 European Convention on Human Rights, which establishes a right to privacy for Europeans.
 It says, “Everyone has the right to respect for his private and family life, his home and his correspondence.”
 It was on this basis that the European Union sought to enshrine privacy rights through law.

 As technology advanced and people began to live and work on the Internet, the EU recognized the need for digital protections.
 In 1995, the EU passed the Data Protection Directive 95/46/EC.
 This directive established minimum data privacy and security standards, but it was up to EU member states to pass privacy laws that comply with the Directive.

 But by 2012, the European Parliament realized that the Data Protection Directive wasn't enough.
 Organizations of all types had begun to collect and process data at unfathomable rates.
 The existing hodgepodge of privacy laws across the then-28 member states was confusing and insufficient.
 They started the process of drafting a regulation - the strongest form of legal enforcement in the EU.

 After years of debate, the GDPR was adopted on April 14, 2016.
 It became enforceable on May 25, 2018, replacing its weaker predecessor, the Data Protection Directive.